GweiPump/frontend/README.md

 ## Progress

--Added buy button
+*Buy: Need to show MSG.VALUE before scaled and say you will scale 10% then refund to handle price swings in mempool

-*Need to add owner buttons
+*Buy: Need to add Chainlink VRFv2 request button

-*Need to add Chainlink node request button and add GweiPump address to send LINK to per request.
+*Owner: need to add Chainlink node request button and add GweiPump address to send LINK to per request.

-*Need to add Chainlink Keepers registery log
+*Owner: need to add Chainlink node request button and add GweiPump address to send LINK to per request.

-*Need to add Chainlink VRFv2 request button
+*Owner: need to add manualUpKeep button

-*Need to add Chainlink VRFv2 log registery log
+*Owner: need to add Chainlink node request button and add GweiPump address to send LINK to per request.

 *Need to upload to IPFS and Filecoin using Fleek after site looks complete